 - Pay Type Code: How staff are paid – either exempt, non-exempt or contract

 As described in the Payroll-Based Journal (PBJ) Policy Manual, the Centers for Medicare and Medicaid Services (CMS) has long identified staffing as a vital component of a nursing home’s ability to provide quality care.
 Section 6106 of the Affordable Care Act requires facilities to submit direct care staffing data (including agency and contract staff) based on payroll and other auditable data.
 The reporting system is called the Payroll-Based Journal (PBJ) system.

 Where is PBJ Used

 PBJ-reported staffing data is combined with resident census counts to report Hours Per Resident Day (HPRD) levels of nursing staff in each facility and categorize nursing homes into a Five Star rating system.
 In 2022, CMS added staff turnover and tenure measures to the staffing Five Star calculation as added ways to for consumers to assess the quality of care delivered.

 Staffing levels and turnover measures are posted on the CMS Care Compare website (formerly Nursing Home Compare), and used in the Nursing Home Five Star Quality Rating System to help consumers understand the level and differences of staffing in nursing homes.

 Published June, 2022

 Archives of PBJ Policy Manuals & FAQs

-(Get a free Library Pass to view individual pages)
+(Get a free Access Pass to download individual manuals & FAQs)